akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 A serving woman turned to them.
 “My ladies, the goose—the goose girl’s goose—it is in the Queen’s solar.”

-More whispers. *The goose girl's goose!*
+More whispers. *The goose girl’s goose!*

 Avice and Eustacia watched from the doorway, saying nothing.
 Their silence was worse than their words.